|

 internationals).

-- For the game against
+- For the games against

-the shorts switched the relative positions of the red and navy blue
+the shorts switched the relative positions of the red and navy-blue

-the red triangle above the blue.
+the red triangle above the blue, but clearly an inconsistency had crept in

 - For the games in